AbdulrahmanGamal/UsaTodayNewsList/README.md

 - picasso downloader is used to cache images in my app so that no need to reload images from server every time
 - eventBus is used with rxJava to notify for changes  and get the latest data updates from data layer to the presentation layer

+- Object-Box library is used to store favourite news in local database i used this library as it is very clear and easy to implementation